Breakfast Charcuterie Board

 Whether you’re hosting a weekend brunch, celebrating a holiday morning, or just putting on a special breakfast spread, everyone loves the variety in this meal.

-🧀 Gorgeous presentation: Looks fancy, but really takes just minutes to assemble once everything is prepped ahead.
+🧀 Gorgeous & effortless: Looks fancy, but really takes just minutes to assemble once everything is prepped ahead.

-🥓 Endless variety: Mix sweet and savory for so that you have a variety of flavors, components, and options.
+🥓 Endless variety: Mix sweet and savory so you get a range of flavors, components, and options.

-🧇 Easy to scale: Works for 2 or 20 people, it’s easy to cut down on the quantity as well as how many components you use.
+🧇 Easy to scale: Works for 2 or 20 people; just adjust the quantity and number of components.

 Made this for weekend guests and it is such a great spread, everyone loved grazing on it. –Carolyn